The Green Island Ficus – Ficus microcarpa, [FY-kus my-kro-KAR-puh] is a slow-growing plant that belongs to the fig family Moraceae.

 Watering and Feeding

-This low-maintenance shrub doesn’t require frequent watering except when young.
+This ficus variety is a low maintenance shrub that doesn’t require frequent watering except when young.

 Until mature, water two to three times per week throughout the warmer months.
 Fertilizer isn’t needed.

 After the plant matures, it only needs infrequent watering, about once every one or two weeks.

 Give it a deep thorough watering, saturating the soil without completely drowning the plant.

 Use ordinary houseplant soil with good drainage.
 The island Ficus is low maintenance and an easy plant to grow.
 It tends to take root in almost any condition unless the air is too dry or cool.